raspberrypilearning/mood-indicator/en/step_3.md

 title: My LED doesn't light when I call my mood function
 ---

-Check that the pins in your code match the pins your LED is connected to.
+Check that the pins in your code match the pins your LED(s) are connected to.

 --- /collapse ---